prusnak/suez/README.md

 ## Lightning node support

-Currently, Suez supports LND and C-Lightning.
+Currently, Suez supports LND and c-lightning.

 By default it uses LND (`lncli`).

-You can use it with C-Lightning as follows:
+You can use it with c-lightning as follows:

-`poetry run ./suez --client=C-Lightning`
+`poetry run ./suez --client=c-lightning`

 If you need to pass additional options to the lncli/lightning-cli you can do so:

-`poetry run ./suez --client=C-Lightning --client-args=--conf=/usr/local/etc/lightningd-bitcoin.conf`
+`poetry run ./suez --client=c-lightning --client-args=--conf=/usr/local/etc/lightningd-bitcoin.conf`

-Adding support requires writing a client similar to lndclient.py and instantiating it in suez.py.
+Adding support requires writing a client similar to `lndclient.py` and instantiating it in `suez.py`.

 ## Donate